grucloud/grucloud/examples/google/storage/website-https/README.md

 ### Deploy

-Deploy this infrastucture with the _apply_ command
+Deploy this infrastructure with the _apply_ command

 ```sh
 gc apply